-{\it \textbf{Details for solving static solutions and perturbations.}} At last, we present the numerical procedure for solving the static solutions and quasinormal frequencies.
-For convenience we use the following metric ansatz \cite{Blazquez-Salcedo:2018jnn,Silva:2018qhn}.
+Last, we present the numerical procedure for solving the static solutions and quasinormal frequencies.
+For convenience, we use the following metric ansatz \cite{Blazquez-Salcedo:2018jnn,Silva:2018qhn}:

-Here $\epsilon$ is an infinitesimal perturbation parameter.
-The zeroth order terms in the equations of motion govern static background functions $\Lambda$, $T$ and $\phi_0$, while the first order terms govern time-dependent perturbation functions $F_t,~F_r$ and $\phi_1$.
-At static case, the coordinate transformation between (\ref{eq:PG}) and~(\ref{eq:ansatz-2}) takes $dt_s=dt-\frac{\zeta dr}{(1-\zeta^2)\alpha}$.
-Note that the $\phi_h,S$ and $\omega_I$ do not change under this transformation.
+were $\epsilon$ represents an infinitesimal perturbation parameter.
+The zeroth-order terms in the EOMs govern the static background functions $\Lambda$, $T$, and $\phi_0$, while the first-order terms govern the time-dependent perturbation functions $F_t,~F_r$ and $\phi_1$.
+For a static case, the coordinate transformation between Painlev\'e--Gullstrand coordinate ansatz (Eq.(5)) and~(\ref{eq:ansatz-2}) takes the form $dt_s=dt-\frac{\zeta dr}{(1-\zeta^2)\alpha}$.
+Noteworthily, $\phi_h,S$ and $\omega_I$ do not change under this transformation.